eternal-red/data-exfiltration/README.md

 # requirements
-requires node-js on the target for the js to run
+requires node-js on the target for the js to run you can only send files as attachments, not folders, however you can specify multiple files to send in one email.
 # process
 upon execution JS file opens Powershell <br />
 turns text stored at link into string <br />